machaao/machaao-samples/index.rst

 What is MessengerX?
 (Draft v0.1.0)
 =============================================================================
+MessengerX.io is a collaboration between MACHAAO and AppyHigh, with an aim to aid developers looking to build and monetize deeply personalized messaging experiences.

 The issue of customer acquisition has been plaguing the chatbot industry for sometime now.

 The Messenger Platform, so far has been the only medium to truly get any kind of “traction” on your consumer facing bot.